barakk123/emergency-supplies-inventory-ex2/README.md

-# Emergency Supply Management System
+# Emergency Supply Management System - Backend

 A comprehensive Node.js API designed for the efficient management of emergency supplies.
 Utilizing Express for server-side logic and MongoDB for database management, this system supports robust CRUD operations for emergency supply data, ensuring a highly responsive and reliable platform for crisis management scenarios.
+For the frontend part of this project, please visit [this link](https://github.com/barakk123/emergency-supplies-inventory-ex3)

 ## Getting Started